wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 ### A resource group

-Every resource that we create today will live inside a resource group, which will be created and given to you at the start of the workshop.
+Every resource that we create today will live inside a resource group.
+You can use the same resource group from previous workshops which should be of the form `CohortName_YourName_Workshop`.

-> You may find it helpful to follow along in the [Azure Portal](https://portal.azure.com) as we create each resource.
+> You can use the search bar in the [Azure Portal](https://portal.azure.com) to find and view this resource group.
-> You can use the search bar in the Azure Portal to find and view this resource group.
+> You may find it helpful to follow along in the Azure Portal as we create each resource.

 ## Installing a Service